 The 1810 House B&B’s name denotes the actual age of the B&B building itself.
 The attached structure which houses the owner’s portion of the complex dates to 1760 when the property was a dairy farm.
 Adjacent to current NH route 28 you can still see remnants of the original old road which connected Ossipee NH and NH Route 109 – Governor John Wentworth Highway to Wolfeboro.
-Surely the dairy farm was a well known landmark to King George’s Provincial Governor John Wentworth who would regularly pass it while traveling to town center and back to his summer residence on Smith Pond, now Lake Wentworth.
-More recent history of the 1810 House is it was the hub of Allen Albee’s Alan A Resort.
+Surely the dairy farm was a well-known landmark to King George’s Provincial Governor John Wentworth who would regularly pass it while traveling to the town center and back to his summer residence on Smith Pond, now Lake Wentworth.
+The more recent history of the 1810 House is it was the hub of Allen Albee’s, Allen A Resort.
 This expansive 400 acres resort provided accommodations for up to 325 guests per week in 95 cottages and 5 lodges.

-Our main focus at The 1810 House B&B is to be a true country retreat, that every guest experience be one of peace and rest.
+Our main focus at The 1810 House B&B is to be a true country retreat, that every guest experience is one of peace and rest.
 The 1810 house offers not only a rich history but also amenities uncommon in B&Bs such as both Jacuzzis and showers in all private suites.
-The suites are appropriately named for the three major nearby lakes (Winnipesaukee, Wentworth and Crescent).
-The B&B is uniquely designed and offers it’s guests the privacy of their own space without sharing the B&B’s common areas with the Inn’s Proprietors.
+The suites are appropriately named for the three major nearby lakes (Winnipesaukee, Wentworth, and Crescent).
+The B&B is uniquely designed and offers its guests the privacy of their own space without sharing the B&B’s common areas with the Inn’s Proprietors.